betuldanismaz/dashboard/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Contribution Guidelines
+### Coding Standards

-- Follow the existing code style
+- Follow existing code style and formatting
-- Write clear commit messages
-- Add comments for complex functionality
+- Add comments for complex logic
+- Update documentation for new features
 - Test your changes thoroughly
-- Update documentation as needed

 ## 📄 License